joelhawksley/identity/components-2020/slides.md

 ^ Most exciting

-^ landed PRs in rails to support this architecture
+^ landed PRs in rails to add native support for component frameworks like ours

 ^ will be shipping in Rails 6.1 this spring